Our

 Impact

-CAC Missing and Exploited Youth AR Article
+Missing and Exploited Youth

 Since opening its doors in 2007, JRI’s Children’s Advocacy Center of Bristol County has been a trusted resource for children and families affected by the trauma of abuse and violence.
 With a multi-disciplinary team, the CAC provides forensic interviews, family advocacy and critical mental health support to help survivors heal and find hope.
 In fiscal year 2024 alone, the dedicated team at the CAC responded to 1,019 referrals – a 230% increase since their inception – demonstrating the need for their vital work in the community.